-In previous blog posts, we’ve talked about the rise of the generalist manager and the misguided belief that all management skills are portable.
+In previous opinion pieces, we’ve talked about the rise of the generalist manager and the misguided belief that all management skills are portable.
 Our survey showed that this belief is still present in many government organisations.
 As a result, there has been a hollowing out effect noted by some survey respondents.
 It’s important to ensure there is a good balance of generalist and specialist skills—at Nexus we pride ourselves on complementing the specialist and technical skills already present within government organisations, in a collaborative and respectful way.

 - Political influence